Percutaneous Balloon Valvuloplasty

 What to Expect

 Prior to ProcedureYou will have a thorough evaluation to determine your overall condition, the health of your heart, and the exact nature of your valve defect.
 The success of the procedure depends a great deal on the condition of the valve.
 This includes whether the valve is calcified, how thick it is, and how narrow the opening is.
 Many valves cannot be fixed with this technique.
 They will require open-heart surgery instead.Talk to your doctor about your medications.
-You may be asked to stop taking some medications up to one week before the procedure.
+You may be asked to stop taking some medications up to 1 week before the procedure.

 AnesthesiaOnly local anesthesia and, sometimes, mild sedation are used.
 Local anesthesia will numb the area.
 Sedation will help you relax.